City-of-Helsinki/mlops-template/README.md

 ## How to work with the template:

 The template assumes working within a Docker container.
-Local install may work but is not recommended.
+Non-container install may work but is not recommended.

-### Codespaces:
+### Option 1: Codespaces

 Launch codespaces on your repository.
 For further configuration, edit `.devcontainer/devcontainer.json`

-### Local:
+### Option 2: Local

 Start by cloning your repository.

-The template has three modes: two for development `vsc` and `jupyterlab` and one for running the `api`.
+The template has three modes: two for development `vsc` (default) and `jupyterlab` and one for running the `api`.
 The mode is given to Docker as an environment variable `MODE`.

 #### VSC:

 Install VSC and Dev Containers Extension.
 When you open your repository in VSC, it automatically detects `.devcontainer/devcontianer.json` and suggests opening the repository in a container.
 Alternatively, press `cmd/ctrl shift P`, type `Remote-Container: Rebuild and Reopen in Container` and press enter.
 VSC builds the container and attaches to it.

-#### Jupyterlab:
+#### JupyterLab:

-The template installs jupyterlab within the container.
+The template installs JupyterLab within the container.
 To work in JupyterLab, run `MODE=jupyterlab docker-compose up`.
 The container starts JupyterLab.
 To access jupyterlab, copy the address from the terminal to your browser.

-#### Working offline:
+#### Working offline with JupyterLab:

 0. Clone your repo on a network connected device or use codespaces.
 1. Add required python packages to `requirements/requirements.in`.
 2. Build the image, and within the `requirements` folder run the script `./update_requirements.sh`.
 3. Rebuild the image.
 4. Pull the image and transfer it to the offline device.
 The offline device must have Docker installed.
-5. Run container in jupyterlab mode for development.
+5. Start container in the jupyterlab mode (see above).

 ### Running the API: